Utopia tour (Björk): Reception

 Björk's setlists for major festival dates was noted by several critics, such as Ryan Butcher of The Independent, who noted that people, "expecting to hear "Hyperballad", "Army of Me" and "Declare Independence" - henceforth known as "the hits" - (are) going to be disappointed," though he lauded Björk's song choices and performance as "truly unique" and called her "a world-class artist who stands alone, peerless" and "a one-of-a-kind performer who will never even come close to being equaled, let alone surpassed."
 Sam Walton of Loud and Quiet wrote, "The setlist draws heavily on Utopia, her newest and toughest record, rarely alighting on anything familiar to the casual Bjork fan, and her vision is clear and pure: this is a show about womanhood, the ecology and human survival and rebirth, told with seriousness, tenderness and huge amounts of passion, and any toe-tapping melodies that happen to creep in along the way should be chalked up as a bonus."

 Broadcasts

 Björk appeared on the BBC television series Later with Jools Holland on 22 May 2018 after not appearing on TV for 6 years.
 Her last television appearance was on The Colbert Report in 2012 while promoting Biophilia.
 Björk last appeared on Later on 22 November 2011 while promoting the aforementioned album.
 She opened the 2018 show playing the flute along with the all-female Icelandic flute ensemble Viibra in a performance of "Courtship" from the Utopia album and ended it with her 1993 ballad "The Anchor Song" from Debut, newly arranged for flutes.
 An extended hour long broadcast of the show on 26 May featured two additional songs, "The Gate" and "Blissing Me".

-Songs performed
+Set list

 In preparation for the tour, Björk has rehearsed 40 songs, and before every show she decides which will be included in the setlist.
+This set list is from the July 30, 2018 concert in Rome, Italy.
+It is not intended to represent all concerts for the tour.